Daemonite/material/docs/4.6/plugins/datatables.md

 ### Dense table

-Add `table-sm` CSS class to your HTML table declaration in order to render table as dense layout.
+Add `.table-sm` CSS class to your HTML table declaration in order to render table as dense layout.

 ### Responsive